aws-samples/aws-iot-core-migration-kit-for-azure-iot-sdk-c/iothub_client_src/README.md

 cmake --build . -- -j4
 ```

-# Setup Azure IoT Hub
+# Setup Azure IoT Hub for x509 connection, and run sample code

-In this section, we will setup a device on IoT Hub, and then configure x509 certificates.
+In this section, we will setup a device on Azure IoT Hub, then configure a x.509 certificate.

 ## Setup a device